 Once you have decided on a new energy plan for your home business just follow the prompts to confirm.
 Once you're done, we give you dashboard to see the status of your contract.

 Utilities are the entities in charge of the operation and maintenance of the energy infrastructure, like wires and towers.
 The local utility in Austin is responsible for transporting electricity from the generators to residential homes and businesses in this specific region.

-Energy providers in Austin like TXU, Direct Energy, and Cirro are the competitive energy retailers.
+Energy providers in Austin like TXU Energy and Cirro Energy are the competitive energy retailers.
 In Texas, these companies are called Retail Electric Providers (REPs).